21 Differently Abled Students Scale Everest Base Camp, Create History With Andhra Govt's Support

 Experienced mountaineers, including Malavath Purna and Sheikh Himanshu, accompanied the team along with officials from the sports wing of Samagra Shiksha AP.

-Parents of participants too expressed pride and gratitude, stating that the initiative has given their children a rare opportunity to realise their dreams and showcase their potential on a global stage.
+Parents of participants also expressed pride and gratitude, stating that the initiative has given their children a rare opportunity to realise their dreams and showcase their potential on a global stage.